Consensys/quorum-profiling/README.md

 > * terraform-provider-quorum plugin `terraform-provider-quorum_v0.1.0`: You can build it from [here](https://github.com/jpmorganchase/terraform-provider-quorum) and place under `stresstest-aws/.terraform/plugins/darwin_amd64`

 * **Scenario 2:**
 > * `Jmeter`: `Jmeter` installed on the machine from where the test scripts are being executed.
 If you using MacOS use `brew install jmeter`.
-For other OS, please refer [this](https://jmeter.apache.org/download_jmeter.cgi) for further details
+For other OS, please refer [here](https://jmeter.apache.org/download_jmeter.cgi) for further details
-> * `influxDB`: This is required for pushing the test execution metrics.
-Refer [this](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) for further details on `influxDB` installation.
-Its possible to run the tests without `influxdb`.
-Refer [this](jmeter-test/README.md#disabling-influxdb) for details.
+> * `influxDB`: By default we push the metrics to influxDB.
+Refer [here](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) for further details on `influxDB` installation.
+Refer here (rather than this) for  influxDB installation and [here](jmeter-test/README.md#disabling-influxdb) for instructions to run without metrics push to `influxDB`.
 > * A running Quorum network on which the tests to be executed

 * **Scenario 3:**